-The Fall River Mills transaction will not result in a direct physical change or a reasonably foreseeable indirect physical change in the environment; therefore, the Stewardship Council does not believe that the transaction is a project under CEQA.
-In addition, the transfer of land to preserve open space, habitat, or historical resources is categorically exempt under Section 15325 of the CEQA Guidelines (CFR Title 14, Chapter 3).
+This Fall River Mills transaction will not result in a direct physical change or a reasonably foreseeable indirect physical change in the environment; therefore, the Stewardship Council does not believe that the transaction is a project under CEQA.
+In addition, the transfer of land to preserve open space, habitat, or historical resources is categorically exempt under Section 15325 of the CEQA Guidelines (CFR Title 14, Chapter 3) and Public Resources Code 21080.28 clarifies that CEQA review is not required before a public agency transfers an interest in property, provided the purpose of the transfer is to conserve the land for habitat, open space, agricultural, or historic preservation, among other purposes.

-While the principal effect of the conservation easement will be to significantly restrict development on the site in perpetuity, the conservation easement reserves to the Fall River RCD the right to pursue and develop certain "permitted uses," including but not limited to the right to engage in Substantial Vegetation Management Activities as that term is defined in the proposed conservation easement and the right to use and develop the Property for agricultural purposes subject to the limitations in the conservation easement.
-However, Fall River RCD is not proposing to carry out any permitted development or change in use at this time.
-Instead, at least for the time being, the Fall River RCD intends to manage the Property as PG&E does presently.
-If, in the future, the Fall River RCD decides to pursue new development or uses that are allowed by the conservation easement, it must first obtain all necessary permits and conduct any necessary CEQA review at that time.
+The establishment of a conservation easement is also categorically exempt under Section 15325 of the CEQA Guidelines (CFR Title 14, Chapter 3).
+While the principal effect of the conservation easement will be to significantly restrict development on the site in perpetuity, the conservation easement reserves to the Fall River RCD the right to develop no more than four acres within designated Building Envelopes for uses including recreation, education, research, forest management, and agriculture, subject to the limitations in the conservation easement.
+However, Fall River RCD is not proposing to carry out any development or change in use at this time.
+Instead, at least for the time being, Fall River RCD intends to manage the Property as PG&E does presently.
+If, in the future, Fall River RCD decides to pursue new development or uses that are allowed by the conservation easement, it must first obtain all necessary permits and conduct any necessary CEQA review at that time.
+Public Resources Code 21080.28 states that CEQA review is not required even when physical changes to the property are reasonably foreseeable as a result of the transfer, provided that environmental review occurs before those changes occur.